 Mar Gonzalez-Franco

 Mar Gonzalez-Franco, PhD, is a Computer Scientist and Neuroscientist at Google working on a new generation of Immersive technologies.
 With a background in real-time systems in her research she tries to build better interactions for immersive technologies using different disciplines: Virtual Reality, Augmented Reality, AI, computer graphics, computer vision, Avatars, and haptics.
 All while studying human behavior, perception and neuroscience.
-A part from her scientific contributions, she has a deep interest in helping the community grow more diverse and was awarded the 2022 IEEE VGTC VR New Researcher Award.
-She leads the BIRD lab, working on Blended Interactions Research and Devices.
+She was awarded the 2022 IEEE VGTC VR New Researcher Award, and the NAE Frontiers Engineer.
+She leads the BIRD lab, working on Blended Intelligence Research and Devices.

 Authored Publications